 Since I started this blog in 2007, I haven’t written a specific 9/11-oriented post on one of the anniversaries that have passed since then.
-But when the attacks happened in 2001, I was running a personal site on Geocities.
-It was really awful.
-I even used Comic Sans at the time.
-But I did write some things in the days immediately following 9/11, and this year my mind was brought back to those writings.
+But when the attacks happened in 2001, I was running a personal site on Geocities, and I did write some things in the days immediately following 9/11, and this year my mind was brought back to those writings.

 This year strikes me as different than the last several, probably mainly because of the anti-Muslim talk that is plaguing our country these days, and the inability that so many folks have to separate fundamentalists who fly into buildings from folks who want to build a community center, and the ridiculous desire to burn the Koran in response to that community center.